Unimodular Hausdorff and Minkowski Dimensions: Examples

 \textit{(ii).} Let $D$ be arbitrary as in the previous part.
-Assume $f_{\bs \delta_n}^{-1}f_{\sigma_j(o)}\in B_D(o)$ for $j=1,\ldots,k$.
-Now, for $j=1,\ldots,k$, the sets $f_{\sigma_j}(V)$ are disjoint and intersect a common ball of radius $2Dr^n$.
-As in the previous part, one obtains $k\leq (\frac {2D+2b}{a})^k$.
+Assume $f_{\bs \delta_n}^{-1}f_{\sigma_j(o)}\in B_D(o)$ for $j=1,\ldots,l$.
+Now, for $j=1,\ldots,l$, the sets $f_{\sigma_j}(V)$ are disjoint and intersect a common ball of radius $2Dr^n$.
+As in the previous part, one obtains $l\leq (\frac {2D+2b}{a})^k$.
 Therefore, $\card{N_D(o)\leq (\frac {2D+2b}{a})^k}$ a.s.
 Since this holds for all large enough $D$, one obtains that $\hat{\bs K}$ is a discrete set a.s.

 \textit{(iii).} Note that the distribution of $\bs o'_n$ is just the distribution of $\bs o_n$ biased by the \textit{multiplicities} of the points in $K_n$.
 It follows that biasing the distribution of $[\hat{\bs K}_n, o]$ by $1/{\bs w_n(o)}$ gives just the distribution of $[r^{-n}K_n, \bs o_n]$.
-The latter is unimodular since $\bs o_n$ is uniform in $K_n$. {By Example~\ref{ex:limit},} the distribution of $[\hat{\bs K}, o]$ biased by $ 1/{\bs w(o)}$ is also unimodular and satisfies the claim of Proposition~\ref{prop:selfSimilarConvergence}. \end{proof}
+The latter is unimodular since $\bs o_n$ is uniform in $K_n$. {So} the distribution of $[\hat{\bs K}, o]$ biased by $ 1/{\bs w(o)}$ is also unimodular and satisfies the claim of Theorem~\ref{thm:selfSimilar}. \end{proof}